Raagavarshenee/19AI304-Fundamentals-of-C-Programming-2025-Odd-M5/README.md

 # 19AI304-Fundamentals-of-C-Programming-2025-Odd-M5
 # IAPR-5- Module 5 - FoC
 # Ex.No:22
-  Implement a C program to generate the Fibonacci series using a recursive function.
-The program should accept a positive integer n and display the first n terms of the Fibonacci sequence.
+write a program that uses a recursive function to generate and display the Fibonacci series for a given number of terms.
-# Date :

 # Aim:
   To implement a C program that uses a recursive function to generate and display the Fibonacci series for a given number of terms.
 # Algorithm: